How to Apply for Federal Direct Subsidized/Unsubsidized Loans

 Your Subsidized/Unsubsidized loans will appear as a credit on your tuition bill after you complete these requirements.

-- choose the Direct Loan MPN you want to preview or complete.
+- Sign a MPN* by logging onto studentaid.gov and choose the Direct Loan MPN you want to preview or complete.

 Comparison of Direct Subsidized and Unsubsidized Loans